20 Myths about Celiac and the Gluten Free Diet

 NO, sourdough made from any gluten ingredients is NOT gluten free!
 The process of fermentation does NOT make sourdough safe to eat!

-The only exception to this is if gluten free ingredients (flours) were used in the creating of the sourdough.
+The only exception to this is if gluten free ingredients (flours) were used in the creation of the sourdough.

 12. If you eat the right kind of wheat, it is safe